scottclowe/scottclowe.github.io/_posts/2016-03-05-rank-hot-encoder.md

 Not only that, but there is no intrinsic ordering to the occupational roles.
 Each occupation is a different property that the individual can have, it just so happens that they can only have one occupation at a time.

-Consequently, we typically use a one-hot encoding of categorical features.
+Consequently, we typically use a one-hot encoding of categorical features to input this data to the model.
 In a one-hot encoding, we create new binary fields, one for each occupation, and the value in each tells us whether the individual has that occupation.
 Since the occupations are mutually exclusive, exactly one of the new fields will be `1` (i.e. *hot*), and the rest `0`.